Companies expand to make more profit. They develop internal growth or external growth strategies to scale their operations.

 Diseconomies of scale

-Diseconomies of scale refers to the increase in long-run average costs when firms increase output.
-It occurs when production has passed the minimum efficient scale.
+Diseconomies of scale refer to the increase in long-run average costs when companies increase output.
+They occur when production has passed the minimum efficient scale.

 The minimum efficient scale is on which the long-run average cost is the lowest.
 Thus, an increase in output further increases the cost per unit.